 Install firewalls and virus-detection software on your home computer.

 Create complex passwords that identity thieves cannot guess.
 Change your passwords if a company that you do business with has a breach of its databases

 Review your credit reports once a year.
 Be certain that they don't include accounts that you have not opened.
 You can order it for free from Annualcreditreport.com.

-- Freeze your credit files with Equifax, Experian, Innovis, TransUnion, and the National Consumer Telecommunications and Utilities Exchange for free.
+Freeze your credit files with Equifax, Experian, Innovis, and TransUnion for free.
 Credit freezes prevent someone from applying for and getting approval for a credit account or utility services in your name.